dciccale/css3-github-ribbon/README.md

-# CSS3 Github ribbon
+# CSS3 Github Ribbon

-Use this CSS3 github ribbon on your projects, it's fully customizable!
+Use this CSS3 Github Ribbon on your github-based projects, it's fully customizable!

 ## Usage